aidanduffy68-prog/FRY-coin/docs/linkedin-personal-statement-SHORT.md

 $19B liquidations on Oct 10.

-I deployed FRY Protocol the day before - decentralized liquidity infrastructure with Chainlink oracles.
+I deployed FRY Protocol the day before - decentralized liquidity infrastructure with 2.26x efficiency.

 It won't replace centralized exchanges.
 But it exists.